zongzi531/next-to-do-list/README.md

 # Next To Do List

-> A using Next.js and TypeScript builded To Do List SSR Project.
+> A using Next.js, TypeScript, GraphQL builded To Do List SSR Project.

 ## How to Next.js and Antd integration ？